elastos/Elastos/NonDeveloperGuide/topics/partnerships/README.md

 ### Weatherblock

 Weatherblock allows users to monetize IoT weather data by using physical sensors to gain valuable ground level information.
-The two parties have signed an MOU to use the Elastos Runtime, Carrier, Dapp framework, and browser in the Weatherblock ecosystem.
+The two parties have signed an MOU to use the Elastos Runtime, Carrier, DApp framework, and browser in the Weatherblock ecosystem.
 Weatherblock is also currently doing research to integrate the Elastos OS.

 [Source](https://medium.com/elastos/elastos-partners-with-weatherblock-d99208603b)